 Therapy

-I offer psychotherapy to individuals with a variety of presenting symptoms including anxiety, depression, trauma, obsessive compulsive disorder, grief, learning disabilities, disordered eating, in addition to behavioural and adjustment disorders for adults and children.
+I offer psychotherapy to individuals with a variety of presenting symptoms including anxiety, depression, trauma, obsessive compulsive disorder, grief, disordered eating, in addition to behavioural and adjustment disorders for adults and children.

 Trauma is defined as any event that overwhelms your nervous system.
 Depending on your age and choices at the time, many experiences can be traumatic because they cause similar effects on your nervous system where we feel powerless, overwhelmed, or confused.
 Many people recover from traumatic events without needing professional support.